Financial-Times/origami/components/o-editorial-typography/MIGRATION.md

 `oEditorialTypography` mixin was used to include all o-editorial-typography CSS. `o3-editorial-typography` includes all o-editorial-typography CSS by default and can be used by applying correct class names.

-There is no need to include `oEditorialTypography` mixin in your Sass files any more.
+There is no need to include `oEditorialTypography` mixin in your Sass files anymore.
 Using new class names replaced mixins that output css.

 class name replacements are as follows: